Palm Pre

 The Palm Pre (/ˈpriː/, styled as palm prē) is a multitasking smartphone that was designed and marketed by Palm with a multi-touch screen and a sliding keyboard.
 The smartphone was the first to use Palm's Linux-based mobile operating system, webOS.
 The Pre functions as a camera phone and a portable media player, and has location and navigation capabilities.
 The Pre also serves as a personal information manager, has a number of communication and collaboration applications, and has Bluetooth and Wi-Fi connectivity built-in.

-The Pre was launched in the United States of America on June 6, 2009, with Sprint, and later in Canada with Bell Mobility.
+The Pre was launched in the United States on June 6, 2009, with Sprint, and later in Canada with Bell Mobility.
 A GSM version of the original Pre was launched later in 2009 on a number of networks in Europe and in Mexico.
 A revised model, the Palm Pre Plus, which doubled the available memory and internal storage, was launched on January 25, 2010, for Verizon Wireless and later released on AT&T Mobility on May 16, 2010.
 The third generation of Palm Pre, the Palm Pre 2, which uses HP webOS 2.0, was announced October 2010.
 The Palm Pre became the fastest selling phone in Sprint's history, and it has been a widely praised device.